Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FUTURE RESEARCH DIRECTIONS

 \subsection{FL Carbon Footprint}

-Although DL-based approaches show exceptional performance in various fields, they are highly dependent on heavy computation and arithmetic operations, resulting in high power consumption.
-Higher energy cost means increased amounts of carbon dioxide equivalent (CO$_2$e) emissions, constituting the main reason for global warming and climate change \cite{[9.20]}.
-Recent studies have been devoted to investigating the impact of ML on Earth’s climate \cite{[9.21],[9.22],[9.23]}, steering the focus to the environmental effects of training large-scale ML models connected to network grids powered using fossil fuels.

-The environmental consequences of utilising FL in wireless networks have not been much explored; few studies have recently begun to detail such implications and have shed light on comparing the environmental costs of a distributed learning approach to centralised training techniques \cite{[9.29],[9.27]}.
-The transition from centralised learning to distributed edge learning, where MEC capabilities and an enormous number of edge devices are deployed, seems more energy efficient.
-Avoiding transmitting big data to a central location saves a lot of network energy and eliminates the need for cooling and other auxiliary tasks needed to perform central training.
-However, the ML technique used and the number of participants determine how efficient the network is.
-With this in mind, the authors in \cite{[9.29]} proposed a sustainable FL-based framework by considering energy harvesting technology.
-The goal is to select FL clients capable of collecting energy from the surrounding environment, resulting in a more sustainable wireless network.
-Similarly, the work in \cite{[9.27]} aims to reduce the overall energy consumption of FL systems by considering the optimal CPU utilisation and adequately selecting the placement of the network and the application processes.
+DL-based approaches are highly dependent on heavy computations, resulting in high power consumption.
+Higher energy cost increases carbon dioxide equivalent (CO$_2$e) emissions, constituting the main reason for climate change \cite{[9.20]}.
+Recent studies have been devoted to investigating the impact of ML on Earth’s climate, steering the focus to the environmental effects of training large-scale ML models connected to network grids powered using fossil fuels.
+The environmental consequences of FL in wireless networks have not been explored much; few studies have recently begun to detail such implications.
+In addition, the transition from centralised to distributed learning seems more energy efficient.
+Avoiding transmitting big data to a central location saves much network energy and eliminates the need for cooling and other auxiliary tasks.
+However, the ML technique and the number of participants determine how efficient the network is.
+With this in mind, the study in \cite{[9.29]} proposes a sustainable FL-based framework by considering energy harvesting technology.
 Our vision is that future wireless networks will highly depend on renewable energy resources; for instance, we may see more dependence on solar power at the edge devices.
-Taking this aspect into consideration opens the horizons for exploring FL approaches that can potentially contribute to achieving carbon-friendly wireless networks.
+This aspect opens the horizons for exploring FL approaches that can potentially contribute to achieving carbon-friendly wireless networks.
 To this end, future research should be dedicated to assessing the environmental impacts of FL-empowered networks before being widely used in broader scopes.
-Additionally, it is essential to consider energy efficiency and CO$_2$e emissions as new metrics when proposing new FL-based systems.